cedudley18/dataviz_finaltopic/classmate_projects.md

 Jonathan: Project on looking at cardiovascular data, looking at differences between people with low and high blood pressure and creating logistic regression models to explore relationships between different heart variables.

+## April 6

+Lilly: Making a portfolio with a bunch of different datasets and ways to visualize all of them.